 Norwegian Cruise Line Initially Flagged Three Ships in The US to Avoid The Foreign Port Requirement

-Norwegian Cruise Line have cruised in Hawaii for decades, I took a cruise to Hawaii onboard one of their US-flagged ships in 2005 which was amazing.
+Norwegian Cruise Line has cruised in Hawaii for decades, I took a cruise to Hawaii onboard one of their US-flagged ships in 2005, which was amazing.

-At one point Norwegian Cruise Line had 3 cruise ships flagged in the US in order to be able to cruise to Hawaii without visiting a foreign port.
+At one point Norwegian Cruise Line had 3 cruise ships flagged in the US to be able to cruise to Hawaii without visiting a foreign port.